Erasing Undesirable Influence in Diffusion Models

 \subsection{Training objective}

-Our goal is to scrub the information about the forgetting data $\gD_f$ carried by the diffusion models while maintaining the model utility over the remaining data $\gD_r$.
+Our goal is to scrub the information about $\gD_f$ carried by the diffusion models while maintaining the model utility over the remaining data $\gD_r$.
 To achieve this, we adopt different training objectives for $\gD_r$ and $\gD_f$ as follows.

-\paragraph{Remaining data $\gD_r$.} For the remaining data $\gD_r$, we finetune the diffusion models with the original objective by minimizing the variational bound on negative log-likelihood:
+For the remaining data $\gD_r$, we fine-tune the diffusion models with the original objective: